A local proof for the characterization of Young measures generated by sequences in BV: Setup

 To illustrate this result and why it facilitates the term \enquote{tangent Young measure}, we remark that at regular points $x_0$ there exists a sequence $(\sigma^{(r_n)}) \in \mathbf{[G]}\Ybf(\R^d;\R^{m \times d})$, where $r_n \todown 0$, with

 and such that $\sigma^{(r_n)} \toweakstar \sigma$.
 Thus, $\sigma$ indeed originates from a blow-up construction.

 Carrying out a similar procedure for singular points, we observe that the resulting singular tangent Young measures $\sigma \in \Ybf_\loc(\R^d;\R^{m \times d})$ always have the property that $\sigma_y = \delta_0$ almost everywhere (see Section~3.3 of~\cite{Rind11PhD}).
-This suggests that for singular blow-ups we should \enquote{forget} the regular part completely and the spaces of test functions must be adapted to contain only positively $1$-homogeneous functions.
-Thus, we define:

-We speak of elements of $\Ybf^\sing(\Omega;\R^{m \times d})$ as \term{singular Young measures} and in fact often drop the \enquote{singular} when it is clear from the context.
-Indeed, a singular Young measure $\nu$ can be augmented to a proper Young measures by setting $\nu_x := \delta_0$ a.e.; this allows to transport most of the results about proper Young measures to singular Young measures without any work.
-The barycenter is defined via
+This suggests the following definitions: